gwu-montreal/know-your-rights/copy-src/en/01-text.md

 ### Can contractors and freelancers quit early?

 **Yes**, even without the client's consent.
+But you need to have a serious

-You must have a serious reason:
+reason:

-- client repeatedly interferes with the work
+- the client repeatedly interferes with the work
-- client refuses to cooperate
+- the client refuses to cooperate
-- client is abusive, disagreeable or impolite
+- the client is abusive, disagreeable or impolite
-- client tries to change the terms of your contract
+- the client tries to change the terms of your contract

 Serious reasons **do not** include: